garden-io/garden/docs/reference/config-files-reference.md

             # Optional.
             target:

-# The configuration for a Garden project.
+# Configuration for a Garden project.
 This should be specified in the garden.yml file in your
 # project root.
 #
 # Optional.